NickCrew/claude-marketplace/README.md

 ## Usage

-1. Ensure the `claude-ctx` plugin repository is available at `https://github.com/NickCrew/claude-ctx-plugin`.
+1. Ensure the `claude-cortex` plugin repository is available at `https://github.com/NickCrew/claude-cortex`.
 2. Grant your team access to this public repository (or adjust the URLs if you fork it).
 3. In Claude Code, add the marketplace: